 If you pick an online class, don’t get stuck in reading too many class descriptions.
 The nature of the mind is to look for the perfect class to solve everything.
 That class doesn’t exist; you have to make it yourself.

 If you pick an online class, don’t get stuck in reading too many class descriptions.
 The nature of the mind is to look for the perfect class to solve everything.
 That class doesn’t exist; you have to make it yourself.
-You can also decide to pick a yoga programme where we've put together a series of classes that fit well together or choose from Playlists, playlists of classes your fellow members and EkhartYoga teachers have compiled.
+You can also decide to pick a yoga program where we've put together a series of classes that fit well together or choose from Playlists, playlists of classes your fellow members and EkhartYoga teachers have compiled.

 Pick a style, teacher, specific use and preferred class duration (or any one of these combinations) from the filters on the classes page, look for a title that speaks to you and go for it!
 The way you make the class perfect for you is through practising with full awareness, with as little resistance as possible.
 If there is a part you don’t like, breathe through it and observe your reactions.
 Remember that how you react on the mat seeps through in how you react in daily life.
 In daily life, you will also come across situations you don’t like and choose not to change or are unable to change.
 Remember Pattabhi Jois' words - “Do your practice and all is coming".